niklasmellgren/thesis-grpo-prolog-inference/README.md

 ### Why this matters
-This project moves us closer to transparent and testable AI-reasoning by:
+This project moves us closer to transparent and testable AI reasoning by:

 - Converting instructional LLMs into reasoning models through reinforcement learning, using GRPO to enforce **explicit reasoning** in `<reasoning>` blocks and generate **symbolic Prolog programs** inside structured `<answer>` blocks
 - Leveraging **SWI-Prolog** not only as a static verifier, but also as an interactive tool, invoked via function-calling — exploring how lightweight **AI agents** can reason, self-repair, and validate their own output in a dialogue loop